MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-Clipboard.md

 ### -Raw

-Indicates that this cmdlet ignores newline characters and gets the entire contents of the clipboard.
+Gets the entire contents of the clipboard.
+Multiline text is returned as a single multiline string rather than an array of strings.

 ```yaml
 Type: System.Management.Automation.SwitchParameter